humank/genai-demo/docs/design/design-guidelines.md

    paymentAntiCorruptionLayer.processPayment(payment);
    ```

-### DDD Tactical Pattern Application in the Project
+### DDD Tactical Pattern Application in Our Project

 #### 1. Aggregate Roots
 - Maintain their own business rules and invariants
-- Practices in the project:
+- Practices in our project:
-  - `Order` aggregate root ensures correctness of order state transitions
+  - `Order` aggregate root ensures correct order state transitions
   - `Inventory` aggregate root ensures inventory quantity consistency
   - `Delivery` aggregate root manages delivery state transitions

 #### 2. Value Objects
 - Describe concepts in the domain without identity
 - Immutability ensures thread safety
-- Practices in the project:
+- Practices in our project:
   - `Money` value object encapsulates amount and currency
-  - Identifiers like `OrderId`, `CustomerId`
+  - `OrderId`, `CustomerId` and other identifiers
-  - Status enums like `OrderStatus`, `DeliveryStatus`
+  - `OrderStatus`, `DeliveryStatus` and other status enums

 #### 3. Domain Events
 - Express important events that occur in the domain
 - Decouple different bounded contexts
-- Practices in the project:
+- Practices in our project:
   - `OrderCreatedEvent`
   - `OrderItemAddedEvent`
   - `PaymentRequestedEvent`

 #### 4. Domain Services
-- Handle business logic across aggregate roots
+- Handle business logic that spans aggregate roots
 - Stateless
-- Practices in the project:
+- Practices in our project:
   - `DomainEventPublisherService` handles event publishing

 #### 5. Specification Pattern
 - Encapsulate complex business rules
 - Composable conditional expressions
-- Practices in the project:
+- Practices in our project:
   - `Specification` interface and its implementations
   - `AndSpecification`, `OrSpecification` and other composite specifications

 ## Defensive Programming Practices

-Defensive programming practices in the project:
+Defensive programming practices in our project:

 ### 1. Precondition Checks
 ```java